logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

 * Rerun individuation on the individuals using only themselves
 * Rerun individuation on the individuals using individuals in their fill areas

-Individuate the output image (using the ìcompleteî algo again)
+Individuate the output image (using the ‚Äúcomplete‚Äù algo again)

 Identify remaining, new and removed individuals: Images get created from groups